 Conceptual Content

-Conceptual content is similar in nature to the additional content used in prior versions of the help file builder.
-It allows you to define non-API documentation that is included in the help file for usage notes, walkthroughs, tutorials, etc. Instead of HTML, conceptual content topics use Microsoft Assistance Markup Language (MAML).
-This is basically XML conforming to a well defined schema that describes the structure of the conceptual content much like XML comments describe the structure of the code comments.
-There is no layout or style information within the MAML files.
-Instead, they are ran through a series of transformations using Sandcastle's BuildAssembler tool similar to the reference (API) content so that they match it in appearance and features.
+Conceptual content is similar in nature to the additional content used in the help file builder prior to version 1.7.0.0.
+It allows you to define non-API documentation that is included in the help file for usage notes, walkthroughs, tutorials, etc. Instead of HTML, conceptual content topics use Markdown or Microsoft Assistance Markup Language (MAML).
+There is no layout or style information within the Markdown or MAML files.
+Instead, they are ran through a presentation style transformation using Sandcastle's BuildAssembler tool similar to the reference (API) content so that they match it in appearance and features.
 This allows you to utilize the various build components to alter and extend the presentation style of the topics.

 Tip